paritytech/capi/docs/_fragments/description.md

 Capi is a framework for crafting interactions with Substrate chains.
-It consists of a development server, wide-ranging Substrate-focused utilities and a fluent API, which facilitates multistep, multichain interactions without compromising either performance or ease of use.
+It consists of a development server and fluent API, which facilitates multistep, multichain interactions without compromising either performance or ease of use.